tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/environment_models.rst

    bodies = ... # Create system of bodies
    earth_ephemeris = bodies.get('Earth').ephemeris

-Below, we provide an overview of the different types of environment models for which you can define settings, along with links to submodules of ``environment_setup`` in the :doc:`API documentation <environment_setup>`, where a comprehensive list of all environment model settings can be found.
-In addition, we list how to extract the resulting environment model from the ``Body`` objects.
+Below, we provide an overview of the different types of environment models for which you can define settings, along with links to submodules of :doc:`environment_setup` in the :doc:`API documentation <environment_setup>`, where a comprehensive list of all environment model settings can be found.
+In addition, we list how to extract the resulting environment model from the :class:`~tudatpy.numerical_simulation.environment.Body` objects.

 Aerodynamic coefficients
 ========================